ilmanzo/ilmanzo.github.com/_posts/2014-06-11-compress-and-encrypt-your-remote-backups.md

 ---
 layout: post
-title: "Compress and encrypt your [remote] backups"
+title: "Compress and encrypt your backups"
 description: "How to securely backup your files in a remote location"
 category: sysadmin
 tags: [linux, backup, sysadmin]